 An effective tip is to have your tot see you or your spouse routinely carrying out good oral hygiene habits.
 Most children with decay-free teeth have daily brushing times with their parents.

 Step 7.
 Pacifier Use

 Prolonged and sustained pacifier use can sometimes result in irreversible changes to your toddler’s oral structures.
 The extra pressure exerted on the oral structures during sucking moulds the jaws into poor arch forms and causes their teeth to become poorly aligned.

 Also, the longer your toddler has been using the pacifier, the harder it would be to wean him off it later.
 To wean your toddler off the pacifier, try to examine why your toddler is dependent on it.
 Do they find comfort and suck on it when they are upset?
 The next time your toddler is upset, reach out to them instead of the pacifier.

 Step 8.
 Regular Dental Checkup

-As recommended by Singapore’s Ministry of Health, toddlers should have their first dental checkup at the age of 1 year.
+As recommended by Singapore’s Ministry of Health, toddlers should have their first dental checkup at one year old.
 This is to ensure that your toddler’s teeth are developing well and there are no serious dental problems.

 Regular dental visits to a toddler-friendly practice will habituate your toddlers to the dental office environment and make them look forward to fun teeth cleaning visits instead of being fearful.
 As always, prevention is better than cure.